Read about Glen Canyon National Recreation Area's fee increases on June 1, 2015; on Jan. 1, 2016; and on Jan. 1, 2017.

 Automated Fee Machines

 If you have experienced difficulties with an Automated Fee Machine and have reason to believe it will result in unwarranted or incorrect charges to your credit card, please fill out a Report Form (PDF 111 KB).

 Stanton Creek, Hite, Farley Canyon, and Dirty Devil

 Lone Rock Beach

-Camping is limited to 14 consecutive days, 30 days maximum per season.
+Camping is limited to 14 consecutive days and 30 days total per season.
 No camping is permitted at Rainbow Bridge National Monument.

 Camping is not subject to fee waivers.
-A 50% discount applies to holders of the Senior or Access Pass.
-Holder of the pass must occupy the discounted site.
+A 50 percent discount applies to holders of the Senior or Access Pass.
+The holder of the pass must occupy the discounted site.

-Backcountry use in the Orange Cliffs unit of Glen Canyon requires a backcountry permit from Canyonlands National Park
+Backcountry camping in the Orange Cliffs area of Glen Canyon requires a backcountry permit from Canyonlands National Park